• Skip to Content

 ADVANCED SCIENCES

-The 13 credits of Advanced Sciences are comprised of Advanced Chemistry and Biology Courses, Advanced Chemistry or Biology Lab, and Advanced Chemistry or Biology Electives.
+A total of 13 Advanced Sciences credits are required, comprising Advanced Chemistry and Biology Courses, Advanced Chemistry or Biology Lab, and Advanced Chemistry or Biology Electives.

 Advanced Chemistry and Biology Courses